Using Liquid for Personalization

 Event Properties

-In campaigns started by a "User performed custom event" trigger, you can also access the event that caused the campaign to start.
+In both campaigns and workflows started by a “User performed custom event” trigger, you can also access the event that caused them to start.

 Tag Description